 Adult psoriatic arthritis

-Efficacy and safety were assessed in two multicenter, double-blind, placebo-controlled studies in patients with active psoriatic arthritis.
+Efficacy and safety were assessed in two multicentre, double-blind, placebo-controlled studies in patients with active psoriatic arthritis.

 In the first clinical study (IMPACT), efficacy and safety of infliximab were studied in 104 patients with active polyarticular psoriatic arthritis.
 During the 16-week double-blind phase, patients received either 5 mg/kg infliximab or placebo at weeks 0, 2, 6, and 14 (52 patients in each group).
 Starting at week 16, placebo patients were switched to infliximab and all patients subsequently received 5 mg/kg infliximab every 8 weeks up to week 46.
 After the first year of the study, 78 patients continued into an open-label extension to week 98.